harryhodgins/harryhodgins/README.md

 I used to be a theoretical physics student at Trinity College Dublin.

-I recently graduated from a taught masters in high performance computing, also at TCD.
+I recently graduated from a masters in high performance computing, also at TCD.

 I currently work as a statistician at the Central Statistics Office in Dublin.